Shyamsai456/Shyamalrao-Uppu/README.md

 # Shyamalrao-Uppu
 <h2>👋 Hello, Welcome to My Profile!</h2>

-I'm a passionate <b>Software Developer & AI Engineer</b> with a diverse background in **AI, .NET Development, and Project Management**.
+I'm a passionate <b>Software Developer & ML/AI Engineer</b> with a diverse background in **AI, .NET Development, and Project Management**.
 I thrive on solving complex problems, building innovative solutions, and continuously exploring new technologies.

 ---